mkoskim/mawejs/README.md

 MaweJS
 ======

-Looking for editor for your story?
+Looking for an editor for your story?
 Notepad, Word and Googledocs are too little, and Scrivener, Manuskript and yWriter are too much?
 You like Word-style text editors to write stories, but with larger stories it becomes difficult to restructure it.
-You have tried Scrivener-style editors, but you hate how you need to set up so many things before starting to write.
+You have tried Scrivener-style editors, but you hate how you need to set up so many things before starting to write, and you feel uncomfortable editing your story scene-by-scene, you'd like to add things here and there.

 How about trying MaweJS?